devizer/w3top-bin/README.md

 - IE 11, a builtin browser on Windows Server
 - Firefox ESR 52 and Chrome 49, the latest browsers for Windows XP/2003

 Pay attention, that these browsers are not perfect as the latest versions in performance.
-It is supposed that these exotic browsers should not be used on daily basis.
+It is supposed that these ancient browsers should not be used on daily basis.

 ### [Re]Installation of precompiled binaries
 Short instruction: extract